emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

         function("passThrough", &passThrough, allow_raw_pointers());
     }

-External Constructors
+External constructors
 ---------------------

 There are two ways to specify constructors on a class.
 The zero-argument template form invokes the natural constructor with the arguments specified in the template.
-However, if you pass a function pointer as the constructor, then invoking ``new`` from JavaScript calls said function and returns its result.
+However, if you pass a function pointer as the constructor, then invoking ``new`` from JavaScript calls the function and returns its result.

 .. code:: cpp